Friday, July 16, 2021

 Treasure of Pleasure

-There is a Hanafords grocery store within walking distance.
-We walked over the Hudson bridge with Sue and Bob off Osimo.
-When we left Hanafords, a nasty, angry skyline was looming between us and the docks.
-As we rushed back over the bridge we noticed a southbound sailboat trying to beat the storm.
+Hanafords grocery store was within walking distance.
+Bob and Sue of Osimo walked over the Hudson bridge to grab provisions with us.
+As we headed back, a nasty, angry skyline was looming between us and the docks.
+During our mad dash back over the bridge we noticed a southbound sailboat trying to beat the storm.
 The howling winds, thunder, lightening and blinding rain caught us before we could reach the safety of our boats.
 Unfortunately, we had left all our hatches open so we had a watery mess to clean.
-In spite of it, we all had a good laugh at our bad timing.
+In spite of it, we had a good laugh at our bad timing.

-Waterford is one of the locks that has the original lock in place.
-It sits next to the one that is used today.
+Waterford is one of the locks with the original lock still in place sitting next to the one that is used today.
 We walked up to old Lock #2.
 It is surprisingly narrow with steps leading up several levels.
 The water rushes down in a waterfall fashion.
 A lot of work went into making this canal.

 The old lock #2 sits to the right of the new one